Dowell-Lab/Analysis-Flow/README.md

 R -e "BiocManager::install(c('limma', 'sva', 'DESeq2'))"
 ```

+## Experimental Features

+This pipeline currently supports some experimental features for making
+both nascent and rna-seq data run successfully in a single run.
+Ask
+Zach for more detail.

 ## Incomplete Tasks

 - Wrap up all the dependencies in a Singularity container to make